JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/0x-Type-Level-Programming/0x-Prims-Special-Kinds.md

-# Prim Special Submodules
+# Prim's Other Submodules

-Every Purescript project imports the [Prim](https://pursuit.purescript.org/builtins/docs/Prim) package by default.
-This module defines `kind Type` and the types for `Int`, `Array`, and `Function` as well as syntax for writing literal values (e.g. `"a string"`, `5`, etc.).

-## Prim's Kinds

-In addition, the Prim module has sub modules that are not imported by default.
+In addition to Custom Type Errors, the Prim module has sub modules that are not imported by default.
 Within these modules, Prim defines a few more things for type-level programming.

 In the below table, **"ValueTypeN" was abbreviated to VTN**